Travis.jpg

 San Diego, California, 1992 - Present

 Mr. Coalson established EnviroMINE in August of 1992.
-As President of EnviroMINE, he is personally involved with all facets of the business.
+As Founder of EnviroMINE, he is personally involved with all facets of the business.
 Mr. Coalson has extensive professional experience in land use and environmental projects ranging from management of mining crews, market and resource evaluation studies for the aggregates industry, development of baseline environmental studies for mine permitting efforts, and current planning functions for agency planning departments.

 Industry planning efforts range from identification of potential mining properties, to the development of mining and reclamation plans, to completion of annual compliance audits and financial assurance estimates.
 Mr. Coalson has extensive lead agency experience where he has worked as an extension of staff in the review of mining applications, including the preparation of staff reports and conditions of approval.
 His experience with operations has allowed for the development of verifiable approval conditions that require limited field interpretation.